twshield/Fedora-EDID-KVM-config/README.md

 video=DP-1:3840x2160@30e drm.edid_firmware=edid/edid.bin
 ```

 You will need to modify the line above to match your configuration.
-Then in Fedora `grub2-mkconfig` will update the options in the files in `/boot/loader/entries/`.
+Then in Fedora running `grub2-mkconfig` will update the options in the files in `/boot/loader/entries/`.
 Or you can modify one of these by hand to test it out.
-This example uses the same EDID for all ports.
-Putting `DP-1:` in front of the EDID file will apply it to only that port.
+This example uses the same EDID for all ports, which I have simply named `edid.bin` in this example.
+Putting `DP-1:` in front of the EDID filename will apply it to only that port.

-I found that I did not need to use the `nomodeset` kernel parameter, and in fact it causes problems.
+I found that I did not need to use the `nomodeset` kernel parameter, and in fact it caused problems.

 ### getting the current display mode